Ly0n/awesome-robotic-tooling/README.md

 * [DeepL](https://deepl.com) - Translate complete documents better than most humans
 * [ASCIIMATICS](https://github.com/peterbrittain/asciimatics) - Create a GIF for your command line examples
 * [Reveal-Hugo](https://github.com/dzello/reveal-hugo) - A Hugo theme for Reveal.js that makes authoring and customization a breeze.
 With it, you can turn any properly-formatted Hugo content into a HTML presentation.
+* [Hugo-Webslides]https://github.com/RCJacH/hugo-webslides) - This is a Hugo template to create WebSlides presentation using markdown.

 ## Architecture and Design